esoadamo/thesis/chapters/Services.md

 ### Identity management

 After its creation, the Microsoft account can be used as a single sign-on source for other applications.
 For more technical users and complex scenarios, the accounts can be assigned to groups within Microsoft Azure portal, though the exact procedure is out of scope for this thesis.
 For companies, Microsoft also provides advanced security features such as data loss prevention for filtering documents and email messages for company-confidential data, or specifying labels assigned to assets together with polices, that can apply encryption to the data and prevent its accidental leakage [[@microsoftApplyEncryption]].
+To help with managing multiple company-owned devices and to assure compliance with company policies (such as password complexity policies), Microsoft provides Intune, that is available for all major desktop and smartphone OSs. [[@microsoftIntune]]
 ### Family services

 For the Android OS Microsoft provides a Family Safety application.
 After installing this application on both the parent's and the children's phone, the parents gain the ability take a look at the children's position, be notified when children reach certain locations such as their school or home, or they can impose limits on how much of applications for which time the child can actually use per day.
 There is also a possibility of recording all his strokes to protect the children against cyber-bullying.[[@microsoftPhoneMonitoring]]  As the application is installed as an administrator of the device, it has the authority to require parent's approval before installation of any new application.
 Furthermore, when using the Microsoft Edge browser on the smartphone or desktop, the parent can monitor all visited sites and create a whitelist of allowed sites for the child.
 These features are also available on a desktop version od Edge.